Inference for reaction networks using the Linear Noise Approximation: Introduction

 The structure of the paper is as follows.
-The next section provides more information on reaction networks and details three particular examples that will be revisited: the Lotka-Volterra predator-prey system, the SIR epidemic model, and an autoregulatory gene network.
-Section \ref{sect.approx} examines the different possible approximations to the evolution of reaction networks: ODE approximation; SDEs approximation and the LNA.
-We give results of an empirical study which shows the accuracy of the LNA is often similar to that of the SDE.
-Section \ref{sect.lnakf} shows how we can calculate likelihoods under the LNA for a range of observation models, and suggests a simple way of embedding this within MCMC to perform Bayesian inference.
-The use of the LNA for inference has been previously suggested by \cite{Komorowskietal:2009}, however we show that their implementation means that the accuracy of the approximation can deteriorate over time and can result in poor parameter estimates.
-We evaluate the use of the LNA approximation empirically on both simulated and real data.
-Results show that our use of the LNA leads to more accurate inference than either that of \cite{Komorowskietal:2009} or methods based on an ODE approximation.
-We also compare with the SDE-based algorithm of \cite{GolightlyWilkinson:2005}.
-The accuracy of the LNA and SDE-based approaches are similar, with the relative performance of the two approaches varying depending on which reaction rates are being estimated.
-The advantage of the LNA approximation is partly computational, and also that there is no need for tuning the level of time-discretisation used in approximating the SDE transition density.
-The article concludes with a discussion.
+The next section provides more information on reaction networks and details two particular examples that will be revisited: the Lotka-Volterra predator-prey system, and an autoregulatory gene network.
+Section \ref{sect.approx} examines the different possible approximations to the evolution of reaction networks: ODE approximation; SDE approximation and the LNA.
+Section \ref{sect.lnakf} shows how we can calculate likelihoods using a `restarting' LNA for a range of observation models, and suggests a simple way of embedding this within MCMC to perform Bayesian inference.
+We evaluate the use of the LNA empirically on both simulated and real data.
+An alternative use of a (non-restarting) LNA for inference on reaction networks has previously been suggested by \cite{Komorowskietal:2009}.
+In Section \ref{sect.simstudy} we compare our approach with that of \cite{Komorowskietal:2009}, with the simple ODE approximation, and with the SDE-based algorithm of \cite{GolightlyWilkinson:2005}.
+In Section \ref{sec.GFT} we use the LNA to analyse Google Flu Trends data from New Zealand, comparing the accuracy of week-ahead predictions with those from the recent approach of \cite{JASA:2012}.